-If you do change the username under which LISTSERV runs (which for the reason noted above is not recommended by L-Soft), you must make sure that the following points are observed as you work through the installation:
+If you do change the username under which LISTSERV runs, you must make sure that the following points are observed as you work through the installation:

-- You must set the LSVNAME macro in the Makefile to the username you have selected. - If you have a compiler, you must edit lsv_amin.c and change the line to #define LISTSERV "USERNAME"
+- 1. You must set the LSVNAME macro in the Makefile to the username you have selected. - 2.
+If you have a compiler, you must edit lsv_amin.c and change the line

 '''

 #define LISTSERV "LISTSERV"

-'''
+to

+#define LISTSERV "USERNAME"

 where USERNAME is the username you have selected.

-- You must ensure that the lsv_amin mailer, when run, is invoked suid userid, where "userid" is the username LIST SERV is running under.
-Otherwi se mail sent to LISTSERV will be treated as if it were being sent to a list with the name "userid". - If you do not have a compiler and must use the precompiled lsv_amin executable, you will have to modify the aliases in /etc/aliases that are normally made by the 'make aliases' stage of the Makefile.
-For instance if you have decided to run LISTSERV under the username 'listmanager', you would have to make the aliases owner-listmanager: "|/usr/local/bin/lsv_amin -t owner-listserv"

 '''

+- 3. You must ensure that the lsv_amin mailer, when run, is invoked suid userid, where "userid" is the username LISTSERV is running under.
+Otherwise mail sent to LISTSERV will be treated as if it were being sent to a list with the name "userid". - 4.
+If you do not have a compiler and must use the precompiled lsv_amin executable, you will have to modify the aliases in /etc/aliases that are normally made by the 'make aliases' stage of the Makefile.
+For instance if you have decided to run LISTSERV under the username 'listmanager', you would have to make the aliases

-listmanager: "//usr/local/bin/lsv_amin -t listserv"
+''' listmanager: "|/usr/local/bin/lsv_amin -t listserv" owner-listmanager: "|/usr/local/bin/lsv_amin -t owner-listserv" '''

-'''

 In other words, lsv_amin will be invoked suid listmanager but will feed the userid 'listserv' to LISTSERV.
-Since you cannot change the name used internally by LISTSERV unless you have a compiler, this is required to keep mail to 'listmanager' and 'o wner-listmanager' from being treated as list mail rather than administrative mail.
+Since you cannot change the name used internally by LISTSERV unless you have a compiler, this is required to keep mail to 'listmanager' and 'ownerlistmanager' from being treated as list mail rather than administrative mail.